bill-bishop/querydom/README.md

 ### Operations

-You can supply a single jQuery-like operation, and the program will output the result.
+You can supply jQuery-like operations, and the program will output the result.
 The default operation if none is supplied is `--text`, so the program by default behaves like `jQuery(selector).text()`

 Equivalent to `$('input').attr('name')`: